 Anyone with information regarding fraud against UNDP programmes or involving UNDP staff is strongly encouraged to report this information through the Investigations Hotline.

 People reporting wrongdoing to the Investigations Hotline have the option to leave relevant contact information or to remain anonymous.
-However, allegations of workplace harassment and abuse of authority cannot be reported anonymously.

 When reporting to the Investigations Hotline, people are encouraged to be as specific as possible, including the basic details of who, what, where, when and how any of these incidents occurred.
 Specific information will allow OAI to properly investigate the alleged wrongdoing.

 Requests for confidentiality by complainant or witnesses will be honored to the extent possible within the legitimate needs of the investigation.